 We are compassionate and care about your results.
 People with spinal cord damage must focus on positivity, and we can ensure that the at-fault party receives punishment for what they did as your nerve cells and doctors go to work treating your injuries.

-Typically, a spine injury will start with a traumatic, sudden blow to your back.
+A spine injury typically starts with a traumatic, sudden blow to your back.
 You already know this can dislocate or fracture vertebrae, which is why you’re reading this landing page today, right?

-The damages begin the moment your injury takes place because your ligaments, displaced bone fragments, and disc material can tear into or bruise your spinal cord tissue.
-Axons are then cut off and damaged beyond repair, and the nerve cell membranes get broken.
+The damages begin when your injury occurs because your ligaments, displaced bone fragments, and disc material can tear into or bruise your spinal cord tissue.
+Axons are cut off and damaged beyond repair, and the nerve cell membranes break.
 Sometimes, blood vessels rupture to cause significant bleeding in the gray matter, which spreads to other spinal cord areas within the next few hours.

-Within minutes of the injury, the spinal cord swells and fills up the canal cavity at the level of injury.
+Within minutes of the injury, the spinal cord swells and fills up the canal cavity at the level of damage.
 The swelling cuts off blood flow and oxygen to the spinal cord tissue.
 A person’s blood pressure can drop, sometimes dramatically, because the body has lost the ability to self-regulate.
-As the blood pressure drops more, it interferes with the axon and neuron electrical activities.
+The blood pressure levels interfere with the axon and neuron electrical activities.
 These changes cause shock to your spine, lasting hours, several days, or longer.

-While there is controversy among neurologists surrounding the impact and extent of shock and controversy within its definition regarding physiological characteristics, it appears that spine shock occurs in roughly half these cases, and often remains related directly to the severity and size of the injury.
+While there is controversy among neurologists surrounding the impact and extent of shock and controversy within its definition regarding physiological characteristics, it appears that spine shock occurs in roughly half of these cases and often remains related directly to the severity and size of the injury.

-During a spinal shock, undamaged spinal cord areas can become temporarily disabled so that they cannot communicate normally with a person’s brain.
-Complete paralysis can develop with a loss of sensation and reflexes in the limbs.
+During a spinal shock, entire spinal cord areas can become temporarily disabled, so they cannot usually communicate with a person’s brain.
+Complete paralysis can develop with a loss of sensation and limb reflexes.

 The beginning of the devastation occurs with the tearing and crushing of axons, but this is only the start of what happens after suffering harm, and it can continue for many days.